-As a Builder I have met with numerous clients that have purchased a property with the intention to develop townhouses.
+As a Builder, I have met with numerous clients that have purchased a property intending to develop townhouses.
 My first question to them is 'Have you completed a feasibility study?'. in which most do not have the slightest clue with what it even means.

 The few who have completed a 'back of the napkin' feasibility study usually work their projects out like this: